-This policy functions as a general guide for the development of a robust collection that allows the Cedar Rapids Public Library to fulfil its mission to connect people to information, experiences, and services that enhance their quality of life so our community can learn, enjoy, and thrive.
-Our collection is a tool in the library's work to be a beacon of literacy to all who seek knowledge and understanding and to be compassionate navigators to the information, resources and entertainment our community seeks.
+This policy functions as a general guide for the development of a robust collection that allows the Cedar Rapids Public Library to champion discovery, build connections, and strengthen community.
+Our collection is a tool in the library's work to be welcoming to all.